Heavy vehicle inspection

-The AIS and vehicle inspector have an obligation to advise the DPTI Vehicle Roadworthy Assessment Team if an unsafe vehicle has left their site.
-The vehicle may be intercepted by a transport compliance officer or police officer resulting in it being issued with a defect notice and the driver being reported for a breach of the National Heavy Vehicle Law for driving a vehicle that does not comply with vehicle standards and poses a safety risk.
+Therefore, if a DIT inspection has been undertaken within the last 12 months, further inspection is not required.
+If an unsafe vehicle is left on site, the vehicle may be considered by a transport compliance officer or police officer resulting in it being issued with a defect notice and the driver being reported for a breach of the National Heavy Vehicle Law for driving a vehicle that does not comply with vehicle standards and poses a safety risk.

 Restricted access vehicle (RAV) annual inspections